lemon24/reader/docs/guide.rst

 Because different feeds need to be updated at different rates, *reader* also provides a mechanism for scheduling updates.

-Each feed has an update interval that, on every update, determines when the feed should be updated next.
+On every update, *reader* determines when a feed should be updated next based on a configurable update interval;
-Running :meth:`update_feeds(scheduled=True) <Reader.update_feeds>`
+:meth:`update_feeds(scheduled=True) <Reader.update_feeds>`
 updates only the feeds that should be updated at or before the current time.

-The global and per-feed update interval can be **configured by the user** via the ``.reader.update`` global/feed tag;
+The interval can be **configured by the user** through the ``.reader.update`` global tag, and overridden for individual feeds through the matching feed tag;
-the default interval is of one hour;
+if no configuration is provided, the default interval is one hour.
-see :data:`~reader.types.UpdateConfig` for the schema.
+See :data:`~reader.types.UpdateConfig` for the config format.

-In addition to the interval, the user can specify a jitter;
+In addition, the user can specify a jitter, a random amount of time added to the interval such that updates don't happen exactly at the the same time;
-for an interval of 24 hours, a jitter of 0.25 means the update will occur any time in the first 6 hours of the interval.
+for example, with a one-hour interval, a jitter of 0.25 means updates will occur any time in the first 15 minutes of each hour.

+If the server sends the Retry-After HTTP header with 429 Too Many Requests or 503 Service Unavailable responses, :meth:`update_feeds(scheduled=True) <Reader.update_feeds>` will honor it.

 .. note::

-    As of |version|, there is no way to specify a minimum update interval.
+    As of |version|, there is no way to enforce a minimum update interval;
-    If you want feeds to be updated no more often than e.g. every hour, you have to run :meth:`update_feeds(scheduled=True) <Reader.update_feeds>`
-    no more often than every hour.
+    if you want feeds to be updated no more often than e.g. every hour, you have to run :meth:`~Reader.update_feeds` no more often than every hour.
-    Please :ref:`open an issue <issues>` if you need a minimum update interval.
+    Please :ref:`open an issue <issues>` or :ref:`submit a pull request <prs>` if you need a minimum update interval.

-In a future version of *reader*, the same mechanism will be used to handle
-HTTP 429 Too Many Requests; see :issue:`307` for details.

 .. versionadded:: 3.13

+.. versionchanged:: 3.15
+    Honor the Retry-After HTTP header.

 Update status